festline/festline.github.io/_pages/roadmap.md

 - if you overfitted and dropped several paces down on private LB, no offense, it's life, only private LB is used to calculate credits
 - Up to October 30, those who managed to beat all benchmarks should upload their reproducible solutions in the .py format (python script) [here](https://www.dropbox.com/request/GG5MUBGgJZrYHjCoZl9c)

-Scoring rules for this competition:
-1. Necessary conditions:
+## Rules
+Necessary conditions to get credits:
+   - You need to stick to [competition rules](https://www.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2/rules)
    - Beat all Yorko's baselines on private LB
    - A reproducible solution should be submitted in a specified period
    - Team name exactly corresponding to some entry in the course rating

+## Credits
-2. - 1 place – 40 points
+   - 1 place – 40 points
    - 2 place – 30 points
    - 3 place – 25 points
    - 4-10 place – 20 points